Cold-A-Muse/newsreader-docker/README.md

    place it in the `newsreader-docker/repo` directory.
 3. Build the image: `cd` to `newsreader-docker` and perform `./doit`.
-4. When al goes well, this would result in a running container with a ready-to-use API.
-However, things do not go well yet, so a new container has to be started.
-So, when the build process is ready, perform `docker run -i -p 5002:5002 -t newsreader-docker /bin/bash`.
-When this goes well you end up with a command-line interface to the docker container.
+4. When al goes well, this results in a docker image with a ready-to-use API.
+To run a container with this image, perform `docker run -i -p 5002:5002 -t newsreader-docker`.
-5. One of the modules can currently only be run in server mode.
-Tot start the server, perform `/usr/local/nlpp/nlppmodules/EHU-srl-server/run-server.sh`.
-6. When the server runs, start the web-server.
-   Do `python /usr/local/nlpp/server/server.py --host 0.0.0.0 --port 5002 --debug`.

 ## Usage